-For Version 2.0 and above, [Number of Ports] establishes the expected number of ports defined in the file.
+For Version 2.0 and above, the [Number of Ports] keyword establishes the expected number of ports defined in the file.

-- 5. All angles are measured in degrees. - 6.
-Scientific notation IS allowed (e.g., 1.2345e-12).
+- 5. All angles are measured in degrees. - Scientific notation IS allowed (e.g., 1.2345e-12).
 No minimum or maximum limits are placed on numerical precision on individual data points. - 7.
 Keywords (as used in Version 2.0 files) must be enclosed in square brackets, [], and must start in column 1 of the line.
 No space or tab is allowed immediately after the opening bracket '[' or immediately before the closing bracket ']'.
-If used, only one space (' ') or underscore ('\') character separates the parts of a multi-word keyword. - 8.
-Underscores and spaces are equivalent in keywords. - 9.
+If used, only one space (' '), dash ('-') or underscore ('') character separates the parts of a multi-word keyword. - 8.
 Arguments after keywords must be separated from the closing bracket of the keyword by at least one whitespace character.
 Except where otherwise noted, this whitespace separation may not include carriage return or line feed characters.